jonathansharman/najan/src/tense-aspect.md

 | Habitual   | ʜᴀʙ   | {fxe}    |
 | Gnomic     | ɢɴᴏ   | {hon}    |

 The **continuous** (ᴄᴏɴᴛ) aspect views a verb as ongoing or in progress.
-It can apply to both stative and dynamic verbs (Najan does not distinguish between continuous and progressive aspects), and it is the default aspect, in the absence of an aspect particle.
+It is the default aspect, in the absence of an aspect particle.
 Without temporal arguments or additional context, a continuous verb phrase may be assumed to be in present tense.
+Najan does not distinguish between continuous and progressive aspects.

 The **perfective** (ᴘғᴠ) aspect views a verb in its entirety, as a complete action or state.
 Without other clues, a perfective verb phrase is most likely to